Getting Beyond Rejection

 Maybe that someone should be you.

 Even if you’ve tried to tell them before, it doesn’t hurt to try again.
-Maybe your friend has thought about it and just needs one more little push before he changes his mind about his behavior.
+Be the little (and loving) push.

 As a result, we are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of people, by craftiness in deceitful scheming; but speaking the truth in love, we are to grow up in all aspects into Him who is the head, that is, Christ, from whom the whole body, being fitted and held together by what every joint supplies, according to the proper working of each individual part, causes the growth of the body for the building up of itself in love.
 (Ephesians 4:14-16 NASB)

-The body of Christ is not going to grow unless we speak the truth in love.
+The body of Christ isn’t going to grow unless we speak the truth in love.

 Don’t feel like a failure if someone you care about doesn’t listen to your advice or outwardly show appreciation for your concern.
-Though it may feel like you’re being rejected, you never know what God is doing in his/her heart.
-Maybe He is using your encouragement so he/she will change.
-Only that person can make a choice to change.
-Only God’s work in their heart will make them live differently.
+Though it may feel like you’re being rejected, you never know what God is doing in his or her heart.
+And only God’s work in his or heart will make them live differently.

 But you can be there for them and pray for them and keep telling them the truth.